What are the differences between WordPress & Shopify eCommerce Websites?

 With the growing popularity of off-the-shelf CMS solutions, you would be forgiven for wondering why you should bother employing the services of a web design agency to build your website.

 An off-the-shelf solution enables you to create a website quickly and cheaply.
-Choosing a theme for your design and uploading content, you could be up & running within a couple of days.
+By choosing a theme for your design and uploading content, you could be up & running within a couple of days.

 However, there are clear reasons why you should consider using an agency to build your website.
 Even if you wish to use WordPress or Shopify as the CMS.